 NOTE: If the nomination doesn’t come from the faculty advisor, your Enactus Program Manager will seek approval by the nominee’s faculty advisor via email.

-SELECTION CRITERIA Applicants will be evaluated on their vision and leadership abilities, use of business concepts to improve the quality of life and standard of living of others, their ability to serve as a role model and inspire others and demonstration of their efforts to empower aspiring and/or existing entrepreneurs.
+Applicants will be evaluated on their vision and leadership abilities; use of business concepts to improve the quality of life and standard of living of others; their ability to serve as a role model and inspire others; and demonstration of their efforts to empower aspiring and/or existing entrepreneurs.
 We encourage nominators to provide specific examples of the candidate’s work and contributions that have inspired your nomination

 RECOGNITION